NinjaDoge000/Golang101/GoRoutines/goroutine.md

 **How to use a mutex in Go**
 + Lock: mtx.Lock() — Only one goroutine can hold the lock at a time.
 + Unlock: mtx.Unlock() — Releases the lock so other goroutines can acquire it.

+## GO Select

++ select blocks until one of its cases can run.
++ If multiple are ready, one is chosen randomly.
++ If none are ready, and there's no default, it blocks.
++ If there’s a default case, it runs immediately if no channels are ready.